You are here

 Catherine M. Appert holds a B.M. in piano performance from Rutgers University, and an M.A. and Ph.D. in Ethnomusicology with a graduate certificate in Women's Studies from the University of California, Los Angeles.

 Her research on popular music in Senegal and The Gambia centers on questions of globalization, migration, and diaspora, the ethnographic study of musical genre, popular music and gender, and the intersections of music and memory.
 Other research interests include feminist and urban ethnography; global hip hop cultures; and African, Atlantic, and postcolonial studies.
-Her book, In Hip Hop Time: Music, Memory, and Social Change in Urban Senegal is forthcoming with Oxford University Press (2018).
+Her book, In Hip Hop Time: Music, Memory, and Social Change in Urban Senegal was published in December 2018 on Oxford University Press.

 At Cornell, she teaches courses on hip hop aesthetics and global hip hop cultures, African and African diasporic musics, postcolonial theory, music and immigrant experience, and ethnographic theory, methods, and writing.